 "Tohoku no Shingetsu"...a remarkble, moving and different film from the real people of Tohoku

-UPDATE: This project has recently received an award and support from the BC Arts Council, agency of the Province of British Columbia, Canada.
+This project has recently been awarded support from the BC Arts Council, an agency of the Province of British Columbia, Canada.

 Everyone has a dream or a memory that they cannot let go of.
 This is a film about the human dreams and memories that fill Tohoku...reflecting their 2011 tragic losses, their deep history and culture...through their personal experiences.

-ALREADY FINISHED: with 'crowd funding', over two and a half years of filming in Tohoku, headed by award winning Canadian Nikkei filmmaker, Linda Ohama
+COMPLETED TO DATE: with 'crowd funding', over two and a half years of filming in Tohoku, headed by award winning Canadian Nikkei filmmaker, Linda Ohama.

 What do you get for contributing?